While I suffer from the curse of improbable dreams, I question whether this extraordinary quest is really worth the time, money and effort

 I guess that’s the curse of improbable dreams: you know that you will likely never achieve them, but you cannot quell the thirst.
 You continue with the hope that one day you will do it, no matter how unlikely the feat.

 Kia mentions in the Gift of Bilingualism that she collects quotes and phrases that inspire her.
 Among them is “to the coming true of your most improbable dream” from the film Another Earth.
 It’s the pursuit of those words and the promise they hold that propels me on.

-For a country boy from the flattest part of the UK, even climbing two of the seven summits, Mount Elbrus in Europe and Kilimanjaro in Africa, is arguably an unlikely achievement.
+For a country boy from the flattest part of the UK, even climbing four of the seven summits – Mount Elbrus in Europe, Kilimanjaro in Africa, Aconcagua in South America and Kosciuszko in Australia – is arguably an unlikely achievement.
 Should I even continue on this unrealistic quest?
 Is it really worth the time, money and effort?
 If I were a betting man, I would bet against me.

 However, even though I certainly suffer from the curse of improbable dreams, deep inside there’s a kernel of hope that I will achieve this ambition one day.
 Even if I were to only climb one or two more of the seven, I would feel more fulfilled knowing I got as close as I could.
 I would, after all, rather harbour dreams I won’t achieve, than nurse none at all.